lenincompres/DOM.create/README.md

 }, someElement, true);
 ```

-A *true* boolean may be passed to indicate that the new structure should **replace** any existing one, instead of the default **append** mode.
+A *true* boolean may indicate that the new structure should **replace** any existing one, instead of the default **append** mode.
 Specify *false* here to **prepend** the structure instead.

-You may also provide a *string* to indicate the tag for a new element, where the DOM structure will be created.
+You may also provide a *string* to indicate the tag for a new element where the DOM structure will be created.
 The following example creates a *main* element inside the *someElement*.
 It returns this *main* element.

 ```javascript